Norbert Torres: Professional career

 Torres was drafted 8th overall by the Star Hotshots in the 2015 PBA draft.
 In May 2016, Torres was traded by Star to Phoenix Fuel Masters in a three-team trade that also involved GlobalPort Batang Pier.

+On May 18, 2023, Torres was traded to the Meralco Bolts for Mac Belo.

+On September 6, 2025, Torres signed with the Barangay Ginebra San Miguel.